DBinaghi/plugin-RelatedContent/README.md

 Several criteria are considered to find related content: *Subject*, *Tags*, *Creator*, *Contributor*, *Date* and *Type* fields and *Collection*.
 Their relative weight can be adjusted in configuration page (by default, respectively: 2, 2, 1.2, 1, 1.5, 0.5, 0.5).
 You might want to experiment with different values, although it's probably a good idea to keep Subject and Tags as the heaviest.

 ## Constraints configuration
 When applied to a criterion, a constraint excludes any result not belonging to that criterion.
-For example, to limit plugin's suggestions to Item by a specific creator, one should check Creator's "constraint" checkbox.
+For example, to limit plugin's suggestions to Item by a specific creator, one should check *Creator*'s "constraint" checkbox.

 ## Warning
 Use it at your own risk.